EstebanU/wearableComputing/CodeBook.md

 The variables here have all been extracted from the Human Activity Recognition Using Smartphones Dataset.
 The first two variables account for the subject identified by number (1 - 30), and the activity: walking, walking downstairs, walking upstairs, siting, standing, and laying.

-Only variable names that compute the mean or standard deviation of that particular variable have been included.
+Only variable names that compute the mean (mean) or standard deviation (std) of that particular variable have been included.
 They are listed below:

  [1] subject
  [2] activity